paullouisageneau/libdatachannel/examples/media-receiver/README.md

 # Example streaming from browser

-This is a copy/paste example to stream the webcam from the browser and forward it as RTP to port 5000.
+This is a copy/paste example streaming the webcam from the browser and forwarding it as RTP to port 5000.

 ## How to use